fvm-project/fvm/README.md

 ## Example

-fvm comes with an example interpreter for a simple language called **ednlang**.
+fvm comes with an example interpreter for a simple stack-based language called **ednlang**.

 Here's a ednlang program that calculates and prints `factorial(5)`:
 ```clojure